centi729/SendImage-FromPythonToUnity-/README.md

     }

-**IMPORTANT** Unity editor gets stuck when python code is not running.

 ## Note

+- **IMPORTANT** Unity editor gets stuck when python code is not running

 - If you want to send an image captured from Raspberry Pi to unity3D , unity asset so-called [FMETP STREAM](https://assetstore.unity.com/packages/tools/video/fmetp-stream-3-0-221362) might be another option.

-- This script is chatGPT-assisted
+- This script was created with the help of Chat-GPT